manvalls/vz.thread/README.md

 [![NPM](https://nodei.co/npm/vz.thread.png?downloads=true)](https://nodei.co/npm/vz.thread/)

+No piece of software is ever completed, feel free to contribute

 **Note:** This package is supposed to be used in a browser context using a tool like browserify

 ## Sample usage: